DnSClub/DNS-Transaction-Challenge-2024/README.md

-Please note that due to limited server capacity for this event we implore you to limit calls to our server through these APIs to only one function call every second, idealy once every 5 or so seconds.
+Please note that due to limited server capacity for this event we implore you to limit calls to our server through these APIs to only one function call every second, ideally once every 5 or so seconds.

-We understand if some minor exeptions to this are required and have the capacity to support this, but please if possible comply with this message.
+We understand if some minor exceptions to this are required and have the capacity to support this, but please if possible comply with this message.

-The network has security and will auto detect users abusing the network with high frequency calls, users will have their access auto removed by the network security protocal if sufficent calls are made within a quick time period.
+The network has security and will auto-detect users abusing the network with high-frequency calls, users will have their access auto-removed by the network security protocol if sufficient calls are made within a quick time period.

 Also please note this event's APIs do not have high security built in, so please do not send any sensitive information via API calls (or API calls beyond the scope of this event).